rvsrvs/jasdev.github.io/reading-list.md

 permalink: /reading-list/
 ---

-In an effort to read more books each year, I've decided to make my reading list public.
+In an effort to [read more books](https://www.coach.me/plans/904-read) each year, I've decided to make my reading list public.
 Below you'll find a list of books I've read (started logging in 2015) and am currently reading!

+Have any recommendations?
+Feel free to let me know on [Twitter](https://twitter.com/jasdev)!

 ## 2015